 Kirstie Perrotta, MPH

 Kirstie Perrotta is an information specialist at MotherToBaby California, where she provides counseling by phone and chat.
-She received her Masters in Public Health (MPH) from the University of San Francisco, and has worked in the field of reproductive health for over 8 years.
-Kirstie currently serves as a member of the MotherToBaby Zika Task Force and also provides leadership around our COVID-19 response.
+She received her Masters in Public Health (MPH) from the University of San Francisco, and has worked in the field of reproductive health for over 9 years.
+Kirstie currently serves as a member of the MotherToBaby Emerging Issues Task Force (EITF), which provides leadership around our COVID-19 response.
 Her interests include vaccines, infectious disease, and mental health during pregnancy.

 Lauren Kozlowski, MSW, MPH